martinschaible/guide-uptime-kuma-monitoring/README.md

 ps -e
 ```

 Now we will edit the file `/etc/snmp/snmpd.conf` and add a few lines.
-I have already entered the most important and common processes that one would typically want to monitor.<br>
+I have already entered the most important and common processes that we would typically want to monitor.<br>
 Add these lines to the end of the file:<br>

 ```